Annual Grants

 • Encourage inclusion and accessibility

-• Be of benefit and give valuable support to the Hume community
+• Be of significant benefit and give valuable support to the Hume community

 • Be able to measure their impact